paulcockrell/tagc-website/src/pages/index.md

       to 250cc) and £1 for buddy bottles and extra large cylinders (bigger than 250cc).
 This change has been forced on us by our supplier doubling their prices over night.
     type: info
-  - text: >
-      MEMBERSHIP CARDS - Please remember to collect your membership cards from the Barn.
-If you have any problems, please contact Bill Gordon, either at the club or through the Contact Us page.
-    type: info
   - text: >-
       TAYSIDE 25m BENCHREST LEAGUE  The first set of results are out in the